Schenectady's Community Foundation

 Letters of Inquiry (LOIs) may be submitted through the Foundation’s grant portal at any time.
 The Foundation strives to review and respond to completed LOIs within 15 days of submission.
 During the review period, applicants may be asked to submit additional information or to meet with Foundation staff.

-LOIs that are approved will immediately gain access to the full grant application process.
+LOIs that are approved will gain access to the full grant application process.

 Grant Applications